How to Flip a SaaS on Acquire

 Before investing your hard-earned money, consider the potential returns.
-A 10 percent return in the stock market is usually considered good1, but on Acquire, it’s not unheard of to acquire a SaaS, work on it, and earn up to a 1,000 percent return when you sell it.
-This is what is referred to as flipping a SaaS business.
+A 10 percent return in the stock market is usually considered fantastic, but on Acquire, it’s not unheard of to acquire a SaaS, work on it, and earn up to a 1,000 percent return when you sell it.

-And while other investment strategies may fluctuate with the economy, the market for small-scale online tools tends to remain steady¹.
+And while other investment strategies may fluctuate with the economy, the market for small-scale online tools (especially profitable ones) tends to remain steady.

 Any SaaS business worth its revenue multiple will include the following:

-Every year we see buyers developing fledgling startups they find on Acquire and sharing their journey.
-Here’s how you can start building small companies on Acquire, turn them into something bigger, and exit for a profit.
+Every year, we see buyers developing fledgling startups they find on Acquire.com and sharing their journey.
+Here’s how you can start building small companies on Acquire.com, turn them into something bigger, and exit for a profit.

-You can start browsing businesses for sale on Acquire right away by creating a free account.
+You can start browsing businesses for sale on Acquire.com right away by creating a free account.
 Just go to our website, sign up as a buyer, and then view the marketplace.

 However, you won’t be able to message sellers or view their private details until you upgrade to Premium (for buying startups under $250,000 TTM revenue) or Platinum (access our biggest, best startups, including those we manage).